Bertel Thorvaldsen: Early life and education

 Thorvaldsen was born in Copenhagen in 1770 (according to some accounts, in 1768), the son of Gottskálk Þorvaldsson, an Icelander who had settled in Denmark.
-His father was a wood-carver at a ship yard, where he made decorative carvings for large ships and was the early source of influence on his son Bertel's development as a sculptor and on his choice of career.
-Thorvaldsen's mother was Karen Dagnes (her surname sometimes is reported as Grønlund), a Jutlandic peasant girl.
+His father was a wood-carver at a shipyard, where he made decorative carvings for large ships and was the early source of influence on his son Bertel's development as a sculptor and on his choice of career.
+Thorvaldsen's mother was Karen Dagnes (her surname is sometimes reported as Grønlund), a Jutlandic peasant girl.
 His birth certificate and baptismal records have never been found, and the only existing record is of his confirmation in 1787.
 Thorvaldsen had claimed descent from Snorri Thorfinnsson, the first European born in America.

 Thorvaldsen's childhood in Copenhagen was humble.
 His father had a drinking habit that slowed his career.
 Nothing is known of Thorvaldsen's early schooling, and he may have been schooled entirely at home.
 He never became good at writing, and he never acquired much of the knowledge of fine culture that was expected from an artist.

-In 1781, by the help of some friends, eleven-year-old Thorvaldsen was admitted to Copenhagen's Royal Danish Academy of Art (Det Kongelige Danske Kunstakademi), first as a draftsman, and from 1786 at the modeling school.
+In 1781, with the help of some friends, eleven-year-old Thorvaldsen was admitted to Copenhagen's Royal Danish Academy of Art (Det Kongelige Danske Kunstakademi), first as a draftsman and, from 1786, at the modeling school.
 At night he would assist his father with wood carving.
-Among his professors were Nicolai Abildgaard and Johannes Wiedewelt, who are both likely influences for his later neo-classicist style.
+Among his professors were Nicolai Abildgaard and Johannes Wiedewelt, who are both likely influences for his later neoclassical style.

-At the Academy he was highly praised for his works.
+At the academy, he was highly praised for his works.
 In 1793, he won several prizes, from silver to gold, for a relief of St. Peter healing a crippled beggar.
-He was consequently granted a Royal stipend, enabling him to complete his studies in Rome.
+He was consequently granted a royal stipend, enabling him to complete his studies in Rome.
 Leaving Copenhagen on 30 August on the frigate Thetis, he landed in Palermo in January 1797 and traveled to Naples, where he studied for a month before making his entry to Rome on 8 March 1797.
 Since the date of his birth had never been recorded, he celebrated this day as his "Roman birthday" for the rest of his life.